peter-evans/kdef/docs/docs/configuration.md

 - **seedBrokers** ([]string)

-    One or more seed broker addresses that kdef will connect to.
+    One or more seed broker addresses.
     The default value is `localhost:9092`.

 - **tls** ([TLSConfig](#tlsconfig))